henichole/eCommerce-Project/starting_with_data.md

         ORDER BY
             highest_visitnumber DESC
         LIMIT 1;

+--Since above didn't work, I added another column in all_sesions table to port in the "visitnumber" from analytics:

+        ALTER TABLE all_sessions
+        ADD COLUMN visitNumber INT;

+        UPDATE all_sessions
+--I've been having issues with alias since day one, but that's okay, I'll just delete the 'as' alias for all_sessions.

+        SET visitNumber = a.visitNumber
+        FROM analytics a
+        WHERE all_sessions.fullVisitorId = a.fullVisitorId;

+--After adding the column "visitnumber" in, I realized there is another problem, since there are only 534 rows in the all_sessions table, and 34433 rows in the analytics, the PK and FK is different, so I cannot do that.
+The best result would be my rounded fullvisitorID in the analytics table.
+I manually looked for 1957460000000000000 and this fullbisitorID doesn't exist in the all_sessions table.
+There must be some data lost mistake during my cleaning process that I didn't know of.

 Question 2: From the sales_report table, find the products skus that has high sold rate, low stock level and a long resctokingleadtime.